Building And Maintaining Relationships During Self-isolation Isn’t Easy: Remote Relationship Therapy

 A bit of cultural commentary

 Human beings can boast a long list of miraculous accomplishments.
 Most notably they are in the fields of science, medicine, exploration, the arts, and literature, to name but a few.
 It is in contrast with these accomplishments that our lack of collective accomplishment in the areas of interpersonal relationships can seem staggeringly small.
-With some wonderful exceptions (all of which should be seen, shared and celebrated), we’re bad at being with one another.
-We’re not so good at building, giving, compromising, and collaborating.
+With some wonderful exceptions (all of which should be seen, shared, and celebrated), we're bad at being with one another.
+We're not so good at building, giving, compromising, and collaborating.

 Getting better at building relationships in therapy

 So how does therapy help with difficulties in relationships?
 By building them.
 To start, the relationship that gets built is yours and ours.
-This isn’t because having a relationship with your therapist is the point of therapy, in and of itself–you’re coming to therapy to build relationships everywhere in your life.
-But what’s incredibly powerful about building a relationship with your therapist is that it provides a real-life opportunity to see, explore, and (most importantly) develop how you build relationships right there, which is the best way to get better at doing it everywhere in life.
+This isn't because having a relationship with your therapist is the point of therapy, in and of itself--you're coming to therapy to build relationships everywhere in your life.
+But what's incredibly powerful about building a relationship with your therapist is that it provides a real-life opportunity to see, explore, and (most importantly) develop how you build relationships right there, which is the best way to get better at doing it everywhere in life.

 Group therapy is a terrific option for the same reason.
 In a diverse therapy group, you’ll have the privileged and the challenge of building relationships with different kinds of people.
 No doubt you’ll get along better or worse with some of them, or have an easier or harder time building with others.
 All of this means a bigger challenge that’s sure to help you get better at building relationships with everyone in your life.